 Commissioner for Chinese Medicine Development of the Health Bureau, Vincent Chung, explained that short-term goals involve quickly launching key projects, such as expediting the implementation of specialized disease services at the Chinese Medicine Hospital.

-"Medium-term goals involve deepening and expanding related work...
-Using specialized disease services as an example, accumulating a certain patient base and achieving mature service development with adequate training resources are prerequisites for training CM practitioners with specialized skills like acupuncture."
+"Medium-term goals focus on improving and growing related work...
+For example, with specialized disease services, it's important to build a solid patient base and develop these services well, along with having enough training resources to prepare CM practitioners with specialized skills like acupuncture."

 As for the long-term goals, they require sustained accumulation over more than six years, such as promoting Hong Kong's CM clinical guidelines and pathways for international sharing.
 This involves first maturing the relevant services and training, then inviting international counterparts for observation and study.
 The specific timeline depends on task complexity and execution difficulty.